Turtling-Turtle/Ore-Forge/core/src/main/java/ItemIdeas.md

     - Ore that replicated has its Value increased by 1.07x
     - Drops Ore in bursts of 3.
 Produces 450 per minute.

+**The Prancing Stallion**

+    - Prestige Item that is incredibly Rare (0.1?).
+Will have special/unique purchase and sell values.
+    - Procues 950 ore per minute, the same as LaFerraris horse power.
+    - Ore is worth an incredible ammount.
+    - MAYBE have a tie into perstige cause the car is prestigous.
+Ore_Value = (Base Ore Value * 1 + (PRESTIGE_LEVEL*1.02)
+        -The value of ore is influenced by your prestige level???
+    - MAYBE have it drop ore that looks like a horse.
+    -
 **Utility Dropper**

     Effects:
     - Every X Seconds Activates all activateable Items on your base.

+**Saryn Upgrader**

+    Effects:
+    - Upgraded Ore has the SPORES?? effect applied to it.
+    - SPORES?? effect activates every 3 seconds.
+    - On activation spores increase value of all "infected" by the following each tick: 1+ (0.02 * #OF Infected ORE)
+    - Spores last for 12 seconds.

 ## Generic Droppers
 **Simple yet potent/useful droppers**